JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/BACKLOG.md

 # In Progress

-* Invite another player to play a game privately, without the game showing up in "Open Games" where other people can hijack the game before your opponent can join.
+* Show required winning streak length in an active game.

 # BACKLOG

 # Prioritized

+* Expire open game invite after 60 seconds.
+* Invite another player to play a game privately, without the game showing up in "Open Games" where other people can hijack the game before your opponent can join.

 ###Chatlog and Bugfixes